Albion College: Demographics

 Prior to the 2010s the enrollment was heavily white and non-low income.
 The numbers of black and Hispanic students increased, along with those of first-time university students and lower income students, due to a drive to increase and diversify enrollment.
-Between 2013 and 2020, Albion more than doubled its minority enrollment from 18% to 41%, and 48% of the incoming class in 2020 identified as persons of color.
+Between 2013 and 2020, Albion increased its minority enrollment from 18% to 41%, and 48% of the incoming class in 2020 identified as persons of color.

-Tuition and Financial Aid
+Tuition and financial aid

 The total cost of attending Albion full time as of 2022 was $67,310.
 Albion offers financial aid of some form to 100% of its students.
 The average financial aid package as of December 2022 was $53,714 per student.

 Greek life

-Fraternities

-Albion College is home to six social fraternities: